live-interfaces/liveinterfaces2020/trondheim.md

 </script>
 [Rockheim](https://rockheim.no/) is the National Museum of Popular Music that collects, preserve and disseminates Norwegian popular music from the 1950s until today.
 Rockheim is located on the Brattørkaia in Trondheim.
+The keynote and concert Tuesday evening at 19.00 happense here.

 [Dokkhuset](http://dokkhuset.no/) is a concert venue at Nedre Elvehavn in Trondheim.
 The Dokkhuset scene presents chamber music and jazz, new music, world music and other forms of musical expression.
+The daytime sessions all three days of the ceonference happens here.

 [Nidaros Cathedral](https://www.nidarosdomen.no/en/) is the world’s northernmost medieval cathedral and Norway’s national sanctuary.
+The reception concert Monday night at 19.00 happens here.

 <h3 id="travel">Travel to Trondheim</h3>